 - Severe allergic reactions (hypersensitivity reactions/anaphylaxis)

-- The most common side effects of PERJETA when given with Herceptin and docetaxel (chemotherapy) are:
+- The most common side effects of PERJETA when given with Herceptin and docetaxel (chemotherapy) for treatment of breast cancer that has spread to other parts of the body (metastatic) are:

 - Hair loss

 - Low levels of white blood cells with or without a fever